OldManny/AutoMate/README.md

 ## Testing

-To run tests for the Files, Authentication and Scheduler modules (others are in progress):
+To run tests for the Files, Email, Authentication and Scheduler modules (others are in progress):

 1. Navigate to the project root directory.
 2. Execute: